Thursday, August 28, 2025

 read his Beloved’s sheet music

-as easily as her grocery notes,
+as easily as grocery notes,

-but could not read
+but never read

 her most scarlet longing?